 Correct Use of Conjunctions:

-For example: 'I know him' is a simple sentence, but 'I know him because he lives in my neighborhood' is a long, complex sentence, made by two simple sentences.
-The word 'because' is the conjunction used to connect two sentences, i.e. 'I know him' and 'he lives in my neighborhood.'
+For example, "I know him" is a simple sentence, but "I know him because he lives in my neighborhood" is a complex sentence made by connecting two simple sentences with the conjunction "because."